This article was last updated on April 20, 2020.

 But, how do you do it?
 And what type of monitor should you purchase?
 If your doctor thinks at-home monitoring is right for you, find out how you can get the best readings possible.

-Choosing an at-home blood pressure monitor
+Choosing the best at-home blood pressure monitor

+Reliable blood pressure monitors can be found at your local drug store or online.
 If you're in the market for an at-home blood pressure monitor, consider these guidelines from the Centers for Disease Control and Prevention (CDC) Opens New Window:

 - Automated: An automated blood pressure monitor provides a more accurate reading than a manual one.
 Take the guesswork out of measurement and let the machine do the work.